On a smoothness characterization for good moduli spaces

+This is the easier direction of Theorem \ref{thm:simple}.
 Recall that a representation of $V$ is {\em polar} if there is a subspace $\fc \subset V$ and a finite group $W$ such that $K[V]^G = K[\fc]^W$.
 The basic example of a polar representation is the adjoint representation $\fg$; here $\fc$ is a Cartan subalgebra and $W$ is the Weyl group.
 Using results of Dadok and Kac \cite{DaKa:85} we prove that any stable polar representation (not necessarily irreducible) is pure, see Proposition \ref{part:sl_n-reps}.\ref{prop:polar-reps-Vsss-div}.
 On the other hand, Dadok and Kac proved that any irreducible cofree representation of a simple group is polar.
-Thus, we conclude Theorem \ref{thm:polar} that any stable irreducible cofree representation of a simple group is pure.
+Thus, we conclude that any stable irreducible cofree representation of a simple group is pure.